-Street Graffiti Art designs are often associated with Hip Hop which emerged in the late sixties captivating our visual world.
+Street Graffiti Art designs are often associated with urban culture and hip-hop which emerged in the late 60's captivating our visual world.
 It takes away preconceived ideas of non-conform and popular art fundamentally opposed to consumer society and artistic and public institutions.
 This mode of controversial art-expression that was practiced in secret, anonymously, with an ephemeral objective and often conveying a political message, is now open to a wider audience.

 Art is at the corner of the street, art is present on the walls and gardens of the capital to familiarize young designers with the different districts in Paris.
 The Paris tourist office has made a list of many spots of street art in different districts.
 You will discover sculptures, wall paintings and more.
 And of course it’s free for you to enjoy!

 As street art pops up and disappears all the time and to better understand and appreciate this art, Seine Saint Denis Tourism offers the best way to meet, interact and to see street art; go on a guided tour with the artists, follow the steps of Graff artists - Dacruz, Artof Popof, or Thom Thom.

 In 2012, graffiti artists from the Podama Association took up the challenge launched by Seine Saint Denis tourism to graff the iconic industrial building in Pantin, now headquarters of BETC, by carrying out a monumental and impressive work of art.